 Taking Pictures Helps

-If you can take pictures of graffiti before it is removed, this will assist the Olympia Police Department.
-This also helps us gather information about any possible gang activity in the area.
-Simply attach photos to your email, including the location of the tag and the date the pictures were taken to firstname.lastname@example.org.
+If you can take pictures of graffiti before it is removed, this will assist the Olympia Police Department track taggers and gather information about any possible gang activity in the area.
+Email photos, along with the location of the tag and the date the pictures were taken to firstname.lastname@example.org.

 See tagging on City property and want to help?
 Have a problem with graffiti in your neighborhood?
-The City of Olympia provides graffiti removal kits free of charge to recognized Neighborhood Associations & Block Watch neighborhoods.
-Call the Graffiti Hotline at 360.570.3737, or email email@example.com to request yours.
-Be sure to include the Neighborhood Association or Block Watch group you are representing, as well as your name and contact information.
+The City provides graffiti removal kits free of charge to recognized Neighborhood Associations and Block Watch neighborhoods.

 If you're not part of a Neighborhood Association or Block Watch, but still want to help fight graffiti, you can easily and affordably make your own kit.